IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Footprint Assignment
 --------------------
+What should have been completed so far is the circuit **schematic**.
-We need to tell KiCad what our parts look like physically on the board.
-In other words, we need to assign footprints to each symbol.
+That is, we have transcribed our circuit's components and their connections into a format that KiCad, and hopefully others, can understand.
+We now need to tell KiCad what our parts look like physically on the board.
+First, we need to assign what each component actually looks like in the real world.
+Or at least, how they will look on our PCB.
+These representations are called **footprints**.

 #.
 Tools → Assign Footprints.
 For each unassigned footprint, find the
    component below and assign it.
 These footprints correspond to the shapes of